105hua/105hua/README.md

 - ❓ Ask me about anything related to React, Python or JavaScript.

-- ⚡ Fun Fact: My favourite animal is the Capybara.
+- ⚡ Fun Fact: My favourite animal is the Capybara, can you tell?

 <br/>